Bnrobertson/Rainfall_Project/README.md

 # Rainfall_Project

 ## Overview
 This project aims to analyze and predict weather conditions using historical weather data for Raleigh, NC.
-The data is fetched using the Meteostat API, processed to clean and convert the relevant metrics, and then used to train a machine learning model to predict rainfall.
+The data is fetched using Meteostat library, processed to clean and convert the relevant metrics, and then used to train a machine learning model to predict rainfall.
 Additionally, a Flask web application is provided to make predictions based on user inputs.
 We analyzed historical rainfall data to understand the interplay between humidity, temperature, pressure, and precipitation in predicting rainfall.
 Our goal is to develop a predictive model that can improve weather forecasting accuracy.

 ## Table of Contents
 - [Data Collection](#Data-Collection)